FAQEUCyber Resilience Act

 Citations

-Are prototypes or pre-production units shown at trade fairs or demonstrations already placed on the market?
+Under CRA Blue Guide concepts, are prototypes or pre-production units at trade fairs already placed on the market?

 No, provided the Blue Guide and CRA conditions are met.